eigengo/akka-extras/README.md

 ===========
 ---

-Useful components we discovered in akka-patterns
+Useful components we discovered in akka-patterns.